 Those with mild symptoms should be evaluated by doctors in an emergency room, but may not require a hospital stay.

-Persons with moderate and severe symptoms are normally admitted to the hospital, occasionally to an intensive care unit (ICU).
+People with moderate and severe symptoms are usually admitted to the hospital, occasionally to an intensive care unit (ICU).

 Hospital treatment would likely include some or all of the interventions started in the emergency department.